← Back

 A Remarkable Historical Heritage

 The chapel of the Lycée Ampère is an architectural gem steeped in history.
-Originally built between 1617 and 1622 in the Baroque style by the Jesuit architect Étienne Martellange, it was consecrated as a church in 1622 by Francis de Sales.
-It represents the first Baroque-style ecclesiastical building in Lyon, thus reflecting the influence of the Counter-Reformation at that time.
+Originally built between 1617 and 1622 in the Baroque style by the Jesuit architect Étienne Martellange, it was consecrated as a church in 1622 by François de Sales.
+It represents the first Baroque-style ecclesiastical building in Lyon, thus marking the influence of the Counter-Reformation at that time.

 A Place of Worship and Knowledge